 The Arlington Public Schools urges all individuals in the school community to bring any concerns or complaints of harassment to the attention of school personnel so that they can resolve the issue.
-The state agency responsible for enforcing laws prohibiting harassment is the Massachusetts Commission Against Discrimination (MCAD), located at One Ashburton Place Boston, Massachusetts.
-The agency responsible for enforcing federal laws prohibiting harassment in the employment context is the Equal Employment Opportunity Commission, which is located at 475 Government Center, Boston, MA.
+The state agencies responsible for enforcing laws prohibiting harassment is the Massachusetts Commission Against Discrimination (MCAD), located at One Ashburton Place Boston, Massachusetts and the Massachusetts Department of Elementary and Secondary Education 75 Pleasant Street, Malden, MA 02148.
+The agency responsible for enforcing federal laws prohibiting harassment in the employment context is the Equal Employment Opportunity Commission, which his located a One Congress Street, Boston, MA and in the educational context is U.S. Department of Education, Office for Civil Rights, https://www2.ed.gov/about/offices/list/ocr/index.html.